SMTG-Bham/doped/docs/Tips.rst

 the error in the charge correction.

-To fix this, we can use the optional ``defect_region_radius`` or ``excluded_indices`` parameters in ``get_kumagai_correction``, to exclude those points from the sampling.
+To fix this, we can use the optional ``defect_region_radius`` or ``excluded_indices`` parameters in :class:`~doped.core.DefectEntry` :meth:`~doped.core.DefectEntry.get_kumagai_correction()`, to exclude those points from the sampling.
 For ``defect_region_radius``, we can just set this to 8.75 Å here to avoid those sites in the defective layer.
 Often it may not be so simple to exclude the intra-layer sites in this way (depending on the supercell), and so alternatively we can use ``excluded_indices`` for more fine-grained control.
 As we can see in the structure image above, the `a` lattice vector is aligned along the inter-layer direction, so we can determine the intra-layer sites using the fractional coordinates of the defect site along `a`:

 .. code-block:: python